-FirstService Corporation was formed on October 6, 2014 under the Business Corporations Act (Ontario) as "New FSV Corporation".
-Pursuant to the Spin-off, on June 1, 2015, our name was changed to "FirstService Corporation" and we began operations independent from Old FSV.
+FirstService Corporation was formed on October 6, 2014 under the Business Corporations Act (Ontario) as "New FSV Corporation" and, on June 1, 2015, our name was changed to "FirstService Corporation".
 Our head and registered office is located at 1140 Bay Street, Suite 4000, Toronto, Ontario, M5S 2B4.
 Our fiscal year-end is December 31.
-Prior to completion of the Spin-off, New FSV Corporation did not carry on any active business and did not issue any shares.